EliasDB21/M2_ACT5/README.md

 ## Teaching ideas and prompts

-**1) Ten-minute briefing (read the room, set expectations).**
+**1) Ten-minute briefing (read the room, set expectations)**
 Use `fig1.eps`–`fig3.eps` to discuss roles, affiliations, and age ranges.
 Link these distributions to prior exposure (e.g., notebooks vs. APIs) and likely scaffolding needs.
-State an explicit learning goal: complete a compact pipeline—from *business understanding* to *data understanding* and *initial evaluation*—while comparing three workflows (Traditional, ChatGPT, LIDA+GPT).
+State an explicit learning goal: Complete a compact pipeline from *business understanding* to *data understanding* and *initial evaluation* while comparing three workflows (Traditional, ChatGPT, LIDA+GPT).

-**2) Three hands-on segments that build on each other (not isolated).**
+**2) Three hands-on segments that build on each other**

 - **Traditional segment (pipeline foundations).**
-  Each team produces a minimal yet complete EDA: (a) a tidy missing-values table, (b) at least one well-labeled distribution per key variable, and (c) a comparative chart that answers a concrete question.
+  Each team produces a minimal yet complete EDA: (a) A tidy missing-values table, (b) At least one well-labeled distribution per key variable, and (c) A comparative chart that answers a concrete question.
 Require a brief note under every figure that explains how it answers the stated question.
 Capture elapsed time for later reflection (to be compared with `fig13.eps`).

-- **ChatGPT segment (computational thinking with interactive AI).**
+- **ChatGPT segment (computational thinking with interactive AI)**
   Shift from code recall to reasoning about design choices.
 Students should request runnable code, explanations, and a quick test—and verify outputs locally.
 Use a high-leverage, auditable prompt:
   ```
   Act as my pair programmer.
 Given CSV <X>, propose a minimal EDA that answers <question>.